elena/py2neo-quickstart/README.rst

 If you're cool with this, you're ready for this quickstart!

-**Prologue**
+**Where we're starting from ...**

-The built-in `Neo4j` tutorial "movie demo database" is one of the first things you see when you first open the `Neo4j` browser interface.
-The instructions to install this are here: https://neo4j.com/developer/guide-neo4j-browser/
+The built-in `Neo4j` tutorial "movie demo database" is one of the first things you see when you first open the `Neo4j` browser interface (the instructions to install this are here: `https://neo4j.com/developer/guide-neo4j-browser/`_).

 Once you install and start Neo4j the defaul neo4j-browser url is: http://localhost:7474/browser/.
 From here you can see the big friendly **"Jump into code: Write Code"** ``:play write-code``.

+The official description of this demo is:

   The Movie Graph is a mini graph application containing actors and directors that are related through the movies they've collaborated on.